 \section{Introduction}

-Estimating distributions from observed data is a fundamental task in statistics that has been studied for over a century.
-This task frequently arises in applied machine learning, commonly assuming that the distribution can be modeled approximately with a mixture of Gaussians.
-Popular software packages have implemented heuristics, such as the EM algorithm, for learning a mixture of Gaussians.
-The theoretical machine learning community also has a rich literature on distribution learning.
-For example, the recent survey~\citep{Diakonikolas2016} considers learning structured distributions, and the survey~\cite{KMV} focuses on mixtures of Gaussians.
+Estimating distributions from observed data is a fundamental task in statistics, which has been studied for over a century.
+This task frequently arises in applied machine learning, commonly assuming that the distribution can be modeled approximately by a mixture of Gaussians.
+Popular software packages have implemented heuristics, such as the expectation maximization (EM) algorithm, for learning a mixture of Gaussians.
+The theoretical machine learning community has a rich literature on distribution learning as well; for example, the recent survey~\cite{Diakonikolas2016} considers learning structured distributions, and the survey~\cite{KMV} focuses on mixtures of Gaussians.

 This paper develops a general technique for distribution learning, then employs this technique in the canonical setting of Gaussian mixtures.
-The learning model we adopt is \emph{density estimation}: given i.i.d.\ samples from an unknown target distribution, find a distribution that is close to the target in \emph{total variation (TV) distance}.
+The learning model we adopt is \emph{density estimation}:\ given i.i.d.\ samples from an unknown target distribution, find a distribution that is close to the target in \emph{total variation (TV) distance}.
 Our analysis focuses on sample complexity rather than computational complexity.
-That is, a learning algorithm must obtain a good estimate of the target distribution while using as few samples as possible, but ignoring the time to compute this estimate.
-For background on this model see, e.g., \citep[Chapter 5]{devroye_book} and \citep{Diakonikolas2016}.
+That is, we seek a learning algorithm that obtains a good estimate of the target distribution using as few samples as possible, but we do not worry about its running time.
+For background on this model, see, e.g., \cite{devroye_book,Diakonikolas2016}.

-Our new technique for proving upper bounds on the sample complexity involves a form of \textit{sample compression}.
-If it is possible to ``encode'' members of a class of distributions using a carefully chosen subset of the samples, then this yields an upper bound on the sample complexity of distribution learning for that class.
-In particular, by constructing compression schemes for mixtures of axis-aligned Gaussians and general Gaussians, we obtain new upper bounds on the sample complexity of learning with respect to these classes.
+Our new technique for proving upper bounds on the sample complexity involves a novel form of \emph{sample compression}: if it is possible to ``encode'' each member of a class of distributions using a carefully chosen subset of its samples, then we obtain an upper bound on the sample complexity of distribution learning for that class.
+In particular, by constructing compression schemes for mixtures of axis-aligned Gaussians and general Gaussians, we obtain new upper bounds on sample complexities of learning with respect to these classes.
 Furthermore, we prove that these new bounds are optimal up to polylogarithmic factors.

-\mycomment{ The compression framework can incorporate a notion of robustness, which allows us to relax our assumption about the target distribution.
-Namely, if the target distribution is a mixture of distributions, each of which is \emph{close} to a Gaussian (in TV distance), our method uses few samples to find a mixture of Gaussians that is close to the target distribution (in TV distance).}